2014 United States Senate election in Kentucky: Democratic primary

 In late 2012 and early 2013, media speculation focused on the possibility of a challenge to incumbent Mitch McConnell from actress and Tennessee resident Ashley Judd, who was raised in Kentucky.
 Judd later announced that she would not seek the Democratic nomination.
 On April 9, Mother Jones magazine released a tape of a private meeting between McConnell and, allegedly, his aides reviewing opposition research and tactics to use against Judd.
-At the February strategy session, McConnell referred to the early stages of his re-election bid as the "Whac-A-Mole period of the campaign" and he and aides discussed attacking Judd's religious views as well as her struggle with depression.
+At the February strategy session, McConnell referred to the early stages of his re-election bid as the "Whac-A-Mole period of the campaign," and he and aides discussed attacking Judd's religious views as well as her struggle with depression.

-Alison Lundergan Grimes, the sitting Secretary of State, entered the primary race with the encouragement of former President Bill Clinton, a friend of Grimes's father, a former Kentucky politician.
+Alison Lundergan Grimes, the sitting secretary of state, entered the primary race with the encouragement of former president Bill Clinton, a friend of Grimes's father, former Kentucky politician Jerry Lundergan.
 On May 20, 2014, she won the Democratic primary with 77% of the vote.
-Her father's involvement in the campaign has been noted as a factor in the race because of his personal political history and fundraising connections he brings.
+Her father's involvement in the campaign was noted as a factor in the race because of his personal political history and fundraising connections.